-What Is It Like?
+What Is The Rawson Lake Snowshoe Trail Like?

 We first hiked this trail in the summer in 2009, when my boys were 6 and 8.
 We snowshoed it 5 years later.
-The first time seemed like the never-ending hike.
+The first time seemed like a never-ending hike.
 I remember a lot of rest stops and bribery along the first part of the trail.
 What a difference 5 years make!
 I had a hard time trying to keep up with them.

 You will find that the more you venture out during winter, the better you will become at knowing what gear you like and need for a certain trail.
-For example, my youngest son always starts on his snowshoes but if the trail is hard-packed, he quickly switches to my Yaktrax: XTR.
+For example, my youngest son always starts on his snowshoes but if the trail is hard-packed, he quickly switches to my Yaktrak XTR.
 He loves to play in the deep, fluffy snow but can’t see the purpose of wearing snowshoes on a hard-packed trail.
 Thankfully, he also carries the Yaktrax because I become a “mommy sherpa” and somehow get talked into carrying his snowshoes.

 Touching on winter gear and snowshoes: my husband and I have the MSR Lightning Ascent snowshoes with the lifts.
 They take the stress off your calves when climbing up steeper portions of the trail.
 Trust me, they work!